 - Manitoba Hydro safety watch (3 business days).

 Determine depth of existing natural gas lines

-No work can be started over any pipeline (regardless of size) until the existing depth of cover by soft digging methods is determined.
+Work over any pipeline (regardless of size), cannot begin until the existing depth of cover by soft digging methods is determined.

 Vibratory compaction methods cannot be used within 3.0 metres of transmission-pressure or high-pressure natural gas main, or within 1.0 metre of a distribution-pressure natural gas main or service line.